LatentFM: A Latent Flow Matching Approach for Generative Medical Image Segmentation

 \subsection{Results}

 We evaluated the two main components of our framework: the VAE models for both images and masks, and the conditional FM model for latent-space segmentation.
 The VAE results demonstrated stable and reliable reconstruction performance, as shown in Tab.~\ref{tab:reconstruction}.
-For image reconstruction, the VAE achieved an SSIM of 0.88 and a PSNR of 32.84 on ISIC-2018, and an SSIM of 0.90 with a PSNR of 33.56 on CVC-ClinicDB.
+For image reconstruction, we used the Structural Similarity Index Measure (SSIM)~\cite{wang2004image} and Peak Signal-to-Noise Ratio (PSNR)~\cite{huynh2008scope} to quantify reconstruction quality.
+The VAE achieved an SSIM of 0.88 and a PSNR of 32.84 on ISIC-2018, and an SSIM of 0.90 with a PSNR of 33.56 on CVC-ClinicDB.
 These results indicated that the latent representations extracted from images were sufficiently informative to guide the downstream segmentation process.
-For mask reconstruction, the VAE consistently produced highly accurate results, reaching 0.99 Dice and IoU on both datasets, along with SSIM scores above 0.98 and PSNR values above 34.
+For mask reconstruction, we used two additional metrics, Dice and Intersection over Union (IoU), to evaluate performance.
+Our VAE consistently produced highly accurate results, reaching Dice and IoU scores of 0.99 on both datasets, along with SSIM scores above 0.98 and PSNR values above 34.
 These strong reconstruction metrics confirmed that the mask distributions were easier to model and that the learned latent space effectively captured the essential structural information.